root-project/root/README/ReleaseNotes/v604/index.md

   - From `hadd`, use the command line option `-cachesize SIZE`
 - `SIZE` should be given in number bytes and can be expressed in 'human readable form' (number followed by size unit like `MB, MiB, GB or GiB`, etc. or `SIZE` can be set zero to disable the cache.

+***

+## HEAD of the v6-04-00-patches branch

+Changes will be part of the future 6.04/18